In the Bromeliaceae family, fiery Vriesea really stands out.

 Height – 12 to 20 inches (30 to 50 cm)

-Exposure – light but without direct light
+Exposure – light but not direct light

-Flowering – end of winter or summer
+Foliage: evergreen – Flowering: end of winter or summer (species)

+As original, colorful and exotic as its cousins, Vriesea is simply an astounding indoor plant.
 Native to South America, its deep dark green foliage and beautiful orange or red blooming are truly appealing.

 Planting and re-potting Vriesea